dojo/framework/docs/V5-Migration-Guide.md

 #### [`has` module consolidation](https://github.com/dojo/framework/pull/182)

-Part of the cleanup started with the 3.0 consolidation of packages into `@dojo/framework`, this release of Dojo moves all the `has` related modules in a single `has` module, `@dojo/framework/has/has`.
-If you run the `dojo/cli-upgrade-app` command all references to removed has modules should be automatically updated.
+Building on the cleanup started with the 3.0 consolidation of packages into `@dojo/framework`, this release of Dojo moves all `has` related modules in a single `has` module, `@dojo/framework/has/has`.
+If you run the `dojo/cli-upgrade-app` command all references to removed `has` modules should be automatically updated.

 #### [`classes` property with the `Themed` mixin](https://github.com/dojo/framework/pull/164)

 A new API that supports passing classes keyed by a widgets theme key is now available for all widgets that use the `@dojo/framework/widget-core/meta/Themed` mixin.

-This is not a traditional breaking changes as it will only affect themed widgets that have a `classes` property specified on its API.
+This is not a traditional breaking change as it will only affect themed widgets that have a `classes` property specified on its API.

 #### [Support for `before` middleware in stores](https://github.com/dojo/framework/pull/173)